Workshop Program

 DNS and Security

-Dragonblood: A Security Analysis of WPA3’s SAE Handshake Invited talk
+Dragonblood: A Security Analysis of WPA3’s SAE Handshake Invited Talk

 Mathy Vanhoef (New York University Abu Dhabi) and Eyal Ronen (Tel Aviv University and KU Leuven)

 Who Is Answering My Queries: Understanding and Characterizing Interception of the DNS Resolution Path.
-Talk

 Baojun Liu (Tsinghua University), Chaoyi Lu (Tsinghua University), Haixin Duan (Institute for Network Science and Cyberspace, Tsinghua University; Beijing National Research Center for Information Science and Technology), Ying Liu (Tsinghua University), Zhou Li (UC Irvine), Shuang Hao (University of Texas at Dallas), and Min Yang (Fudan University).

 Oblivious DNS: Practical Privacy for DNS Queries.
-Talk

 Paul Schmitt (Princeton University), Anne Edmundson (Princeton Univeristy), Allison Mankin (Salesforce), and Nick Feamster (Princeton University).

 Analyzing the Costs (and Benefits) of DNS, DoT, and DoH for the Modern Web.
-Talk

 Austin Hounsel (Princeton University), Kevin Borgolte (Princeton University), Paul Schmitt (Princeton University), Jordan Holland (Princeton University), and Nick Feamster (Princeton University).